nikitalita/gdsdecomp/README.md

 ```
 ```
 Main commands:
 --recover=<GAME_PCK/EXE/APK/DIR>              Perform full project recovery on the specified PCK, APK, EXE, or extracted project directory.
 --extract=<GAME_PCK/EXE/APK>                  Extract the specified PCK, APK, or EXE.
---compile=<GD_FILE>                      Compile GDScript files to bytecode (can be repeated and use globs, requires --bytecode)
+--list-files=<GAME_PCK/EXE/APK>               List all files in the specified PCK, APK, or EXE and exit (can be repeated) --compile=<GD_FILE>                           Compile GDScript files to bytecode (can be repeated and use globs, requires --bytecode)
 --decompile=<GDC_FILE>                        Decompile GDC files to text (can be repeated and use globs) --pck-create=<PCK_DIR>                        Create a PCK file from the specified directory (requires --pck-version and --pck-engine-version)
---pck-patch=<GAME_PCK/EXE>               Patch a PCK file with the specified files --list-bytecode-versions                 List all available bytecode versions --txt-to-bin=<FILE>                      Convert text-based scene or resource files to binary format (can be repeated) --bin-to-txt=<FILE>                      Convert binary scene or resource files to text-based format (can be repeated)
+--pck-patch=<GAME_PCK/EXE>                    Patch a PCK file with the specified files --list-bytecode-versions                      List all available bytecode versions --dump-bytecode-versions=<DIR>                Dump all available bytecode definitions to the specified directory in JSON format
+--txt-to-bin=<FILE>                           Convert text-based scene or resource files to binary format (can be repeated) --bin-to-txt=<FILE>                           Convert binary scene or resource files to text-based format (can be repeated) --patch-translations=<CSV_FILE>=<SRC_PATH>    Patch translations with the specified CSV file and source path
+                                                 (e.g. "/path/to/translation.csv=res://translations/translation.csv") (can be repeated)

 Recover/Extract Options:

 --key=<KEY>                          The Key to use if project is encrypted as a 64-character hex string,
                                          e.g.: '000102030405060708090A0B0C0D0E0F101112131415161718191A1B1C1D1E1F'
 --output=<DIR>                       Output directory, defaults to <NAME_extracted>, or the project directory if one of specified
---scripts-only                           Only extract/recover scripts --include=<GLOB>                         Include files matching the glob pattern (can be repeated) --exclude=<GLOB>                         Exclude files matching the glob pattern (can be repeated) --ignore-checksum-errors                 Ignore MD5 checksum errors when extracting/recovering --csharp-assembly=<PATH>                 Optional path to the C# assembly for C# projects; auto-detected from PCK path if not specified
+--scripts-only                       Only extract/recover scripts --include=<GLOB>                     Include files matching the glob pattern (can be repeated, see notes below) --exclude=<GLOB>                     Exclude files matching the glob pattern (can be repeated, see notes below) --ignore-checksum-errors             Ignore MD5 checksum errors when extracting/recovering --skip-checksum-check                Skip MD5 checksum check when extracting/recovering --csharp-assembly=<PATH>             Optional path to the C# assembly for C# projects; auto-detected from PCK path if not specified
+--force-bytecode-version=<VERSION>   Force the bytecode version to be the specified value.
+Can be either a commit hash (e.g. 'f3f05dc') or version string (e.g. '4.3.0')
+--load-custom-bytecode=<JSON_FILE>   Load a custom bytecode definition file from the specified JSON file and use it for the recovery session
+--translation-hint=<FILE>            Load a translation key hint file (.csv, .txt, .po, .mo) and use it during translation recovery
+--skip-loading-resource-strings      Skip loading resource strings from all resources during translation recovery

 Decompile/Compile Options:
 --bytecode=<COMMIT_OR_VERSION>          Either the commit hash of the bytecode revision (e.g. 'f3f05dc'), or the version of the engine (e.g. '4.3.0')
+--load-custom-bytecode=<JSON_FILE>      Load a custom bytecode definition file from the specified JSON file and use it for the session
 --output=<DIR>                          Directory where compiled files will be output to.
                                           - If not specified, compiled files will be output to the same location (e.g. '<PROJ_DIR>/main.gd' -> '<PROJ_DIR>/main.gdc')

 Create PCK Options:
 --output=<OUTPUT_PCK/EXE>                The output PCK file to create